Last Updated: Feb 10, 2019

 Natural dietary sources of zinc are known to be nourishing to the male prostate, a gland which holds the highest concentrations of zinc in the body.
 Pumpkin seeds are therefore an often recommended food for men's prostate support, especially for middle-aged males.

 Decreased levels of zinc have been associated with increased risk of prostate carcinoma. (*)

 Zinc is also a primary "antioxidant nutrient", required for many enzymatic activities as well as assists in a host of other functions such as energy metabolism, immune response, tissue growth and repair.

 It's true that the kernels do contain a greater ratio of zinc than other plant-based sources.
-One ounce of raw pumpkin seeds, according to nutritional data, is recorded to have about 2.1 mg of zinc or about 14% the Daily Value based on a 2,000 calorie diet.
+About one ounce or 28 grams of raw pumpkin seeds, according to nutritional data, is reported to have about 2.1 mg of zinc or about 14% the Daily Value based on a 2,000 calorie diet.

 However, when compared to other nut and seed selections, they are not top on the list for the zinc mineral.
 We discovered by comparison that hemp seeds are actually much higher in zinc at about 5.0 mg per ounce or about 34% the Daily Value.
 Sesame seeds also appear to be comparable to pumpkin seeds. (*)

 Quality may play an important factor as the amount of zinc in some organic Austrian pumpkin seeds, as listed on Nutrition Fact labels, is about 19% DV per ounce serving, which is closer to that of hemp seeds.